-As you start your new business, two important tasks are incorporating the business (registering it with your state), and filing an Employer ID application.
+As you start your new business, two important first tasks are incorporating the business (registering it with your state) and filling out an Employer ID application.
 These two tasks must be done immediately but they can be done in either order, presenting one of those "chicken and egg" situations.
 Which must be done first?
-It all depends on your business checking account....

 Filing an EIN Application

-Most businesses need an Employer ID Number (the tax ID for a business).
-To get this number, you must submit Form SS-4, either online or by fax or over the phone.
+Most businesses need an Employer ID Number (EIN), the federal tax ID for a business.
+To get this number, you must submit an application on Form SS-4.
 You'll need to know the name of the business, the address (you can change this later), and the legal type.
-You can file the EIN first, before you set up the legal type, as long as you don't wait too long to do this.
+You can file the EIN first before you set up the legal type, as long as you don't wait too long to do this.

 Getting a Business Checking Account

 Your business almost always will need a business checking account.
-It is probably the first thing you will need, in order to pay for the registration with your state.
-But, unfortunately, most banks require you to have an EIN for your business before you open a business checking account.
+It is probably the most important thing you will need in order to pay for the registration with your state.
+But unfortunately, most banks require you to have an EIN for your business before you open a business checking account.
 Yes, that's the same bank where you would set up your business checking.

 Here's how: Let's say your state registration amount is $50.
 You have written a check from your personal checking account to pay this amount.
 When you get your business accounting set up, have your accountant create a journal entry to show a capital contribution of $50 from you (the business owner) to your business.

 Don't let the bank talk you into a "self-employed" business checking account that you start then close after you have your tax ID number and state registration.
-It gets way too confusing on this, trust me.
+It gets way too confusing on this.

 The easiest way to get started in a new business is just to get the local licenses and permits and start a sole proprietorship.
 If you are just forming a sole proprietor business, and you aren't registering your business with your state, you can set up this "self-employed" business.
 If you don't have employees, you also don't need an EIN (you'll use your social security number).

-You will need the same information for both the EIN application and the Articles of Incorporation.
-In my opinion, it would be good to do the EIN first, then get a business bank account set up, and use your first check or credit card to pay for the incorporation fee.
-Check with your attorney or legal advisor before making any decisions about official filings, since these are irrevocable.
+You will need the same information for both the EIN application and the business formation document.
+It may be good to do the EIN first, then get a business bank account set up, and use your first check or credit card to pay for the incorporation fee.